Kathleen McMahon, MA, LPC

 I bring a blend of clinical skill, lived experience, and deep attunement to the parts of you that may have been overlooked, shamed, or silenced.
 Clients often tell me they feel genuinely seen, sometimes for the first time, in our work together.

-I believe that being a therapist isn’t just about formal training—it’s about truly understanding the complexities of life.
+I believe that being a therapist isn’t just about formal training, it’s about truly understanding the complexities of life.

+As someone who identifies as neurodivergent and queer, I’ve navigated my own journeys of self-discovery, unlearning, and growth.
 I know what it’s like to feel disconnected, to struggle with navigating societal expectations, and to try and fit into boxes that just don’t work.
-I also know the power of reclaiming your narrative, embracing who you truly are, and finding authentic connection—not only with others but with yourself.
+I also know the power of reclaiming your narrative, embracing who you truly are, and finding authentic connection - not only with others but with yourself.

 I’m not afraid to sit with what’s hard, slow down with what’s tender, or bring curiosity to what’s stuck.